+• COVID-19 activity:

-- COVID-19 activity: - COVID-19 wastewater levels at all Huron County facilities are increasing except for New London which is decreasing slightly. - o COVID-19 reported cases in Ohio are increasing, Huron County is decreasing. - Flu activity in Huron County began to increase over the past week. - According to the CDC, flu activity in Ohio is now low. - Flu activity in Huron County is currently increasing with seven (7) positive flu tests and zero (0) flu-related hospitalizations. - RSV activity: - RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently low but rising.
+- COVID-19 wastewater levels at all Huron County facilities are increasing except New London which is decreasing. - COVID-19 reported cases in both Huron County and Ohio are increasing. - Flu activity in Huron County continued to increase over the past week. - According to the CDC, flu activity in Ohio is now very high. - Flu activity in Huron County is increasing with eighty-four (84) positive flu tests and twentytwo (22) flu-related hospitalizations. - RSV activity: - RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently stable but low.